Tick tock of terror: Timeline of Hawaii missile alert snafu

 8:24 a.m. — Gov. David Ige retweets the cancellation notice.

-8:45 a.m. — Cancellation of warning sent to cell phones: "There is no missile threat or danger to the State of Hawaii.
+8:45 a.m. — Cancellation of warning sent to cellphones: "There is no missile threat or danger to the State of Hawaii.
 Repeat.
 False Alarm."
-The state said it issued the cancellation after getting authorization to do so from the Federal Emergency Management Agency.
+The state said it issued the cancellation after getting authorization from FEMA.
+However, FEMA said its approval was not required.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.